 An absolute show stopper beef short rib ragu recipe.
 Perfect with pasta, polenta or mashed potato.
 It's rich, super flavorsome and extremely impressive for a dinner party.
 It is mostly hands off so pop it in the oven, walk away and bask in the delectable smell that will fill the kitchen.

 Hi!
 This is such a classic ragu that you absolutely have to make.
-It is very similar to my Beef Cheek Ragu but short ribs are often easier to find.
-Don't be intimidated if you haven't used short ribs before, they are really easy and don't require much prep.
-The ultimate comfort food in my opinion!
+It’s very similar to my Beef Cheek Ragu, but short ribs are often easier to find and work beautifully for slow cooking.
+They have the perfect balance of meat and fat, becoming meltingly tender as they braise and create a rich, glossy sauce with very little effort.
+Don’t be intimidated if you haven’t cooked with short ribs before, they’re incredibly forgiving and require minimal prep.
+The ultimate comfort food in my opinion.

 Main Ingredients: